St Roch's Parish Primary School

 Our students are given the opportunities to express their observations and ideas both individually and collaboratively through mediums such as clay, paint, collage and digital form.
 We encourage our students to develop a growth mindset.
 Persistence and resilience are important skills for our young artists as they trial new techniques and mediums to communicate their ideas.

-Our student's artistic learning is also deepened by our connections with Scienceworks, the National Gallery of Victoria and our collaborations with other Catholic primary schools in STEM and languages funded by Catholic Education Melbourne.
+Our student's artistic learning is also deepened by our connections with Scienceworks, the National Gallery of Victoria and our collaborations with other Catholic primary schools in STEAM and languages funded by Melbourne Archdiocese of Catholic Schools (MACS).

 Our wonderful St Roch's Art Exhibition is held every second year.
 This is a significant event on our school calendar as it brings together our community of parents, parishioners and the wider community.
 This exhibition is a celebration of our student's artistic endeavours and each child takes pride in presenting, displaying and discussing their artworks with their audience.